This post may contain affiliate links. Please read my full disclosure policy here.

 Lower your standards

-I suspect that a lot of you are perfectionists like me.
-You’ll need to squash those tendencies when you’re sick if you want to get well quickly.
-Your goal for now is to keep everyone alive.
+Your goal, for now, is to keep everyone alive.
 Period.
 Cut out all non-essential activities.
 The house will be messy.
-The laundry will pile up.
+The laundry might pile up.
 You can fix it later.
 (Be sure to encourage older children to help where they can.)

 You might consider such energy-saving things as having groceries/food delivered or eating off of paper plates.
 Let everyone in the house have a PJ day.